GBAF Logo

 Add as preferred source on Google

-By Maria Martinez
+By Maria Martinez and Rene Wagner

 Growth in Exports and Imports

-However, this first impression is misleading, said IW economist Samina Sultan.
+"This first impression is misleading," said IW economist Samina Sultan.

-Automotive Sector Performance
+Automotive Sector Declines

-EU car and parts exports to the U.S. fell 20.4% in 2025, with Germany - which accounts for nearly two-thirds of EU auto exports to the United States - posting an 18.9% drop.
+EU car and parts exports to the U.S. fell 20.4% in 2025, with Germany, which accounts for nearly two-thirds of EU auto exports to the United States, posting an 18.9% drop.

 Ireland bucked the trend with a 52.7% surge in exports, driven by tariff-exempt pharmaceutical and chemical products.